shadowcache/ShadowCache/README.md

 # ShadowCache
+ShadowCache is a an adaptive and lightweight approach to improve cache efficiency This is the repository for ShadowCache's implementation based on Alluxio.
 This article will guide you run ShadowCache with presto to accelearte data access to under file systems.

 ## Code Organization of This Project